 On his first visit to the property, Bill was greeted by a herd of Tule Elk, a pivotal moment for both Bill and the elk.
 Bill vowed to keep the land as a sanctuary for the elk, and in time, realized that planting a vineyard could be compatible with his vision for the elk and other local wildlife.

 Blending Vineyards and Wildlife

 Bill brought in his youngest son, Don Van Pelt, to help with the vineyard project.
-Don carefully researched, planned, and meticulously prepared before planting the grapevines.
 In 1999, the first grapes were planted, and over time, a total of 74 acres were planted to several varieties—Chardonnay, Sauvignon Blanc, Cabernet Franc, Petit Verdot, Malbec, Petite Sirah, and Syrah—with about half the acres planted to Cabernet Sauvignon.